-Marine plastics and their impacts on wildlife fascinated Peter for decades before their current prominence in the public and scientific consciousness.
+Marine plastics and their impacts on wildlife have fascinated Peter for decades before their current prominence in the public and scientific consciousness.
 His studies began during his MSc in the mid-1980s on the effects of plastic ingestion in seabirds.
-Many of his recent efforts, together with those of his students, have focused on understanding the sources and fates of plastics at sea, directly informing conservation policy.
-Some of this research has been conducted in collaboration with his wife, marine scientist Coleen Moloney, herself a distinguished UCT academic.
+Many of his recent efforts, together with his students, have focussed on understanding the sources and fates of plastics at sea, directly informing conservation policy.
+Some of this research has been conducted in collaboration with his wife, marine scientist Coleen Moloney, herself a distinguished UCT academic (their daughter, Molly, is a UCT science undergraduate).

 One of Peter's qualities that most inspires awe in his academic colleagues is his sheer productivity.
-He routinely publishes approximately 30 scientific papers a year, many of them in the highest-ranked international science journals.
-About a third of his papers have one of his postgraduate students listed as 'first' author, which indicates Peter's dedication to ensuring that his students publish and thrive in the tough world of academia.
+He routinely publishes around 30 scientific papers a year, many of these in the highest-ranked international science journals.
+About a third of his papers have one of his postgraduate students as "first" author, which indicates Peter's dedication to ensuring that his students publish and thrive in the tough world of academia.

-Peter sustains this remarkable level of scientific productivity alongside his prolific popular science writing, membership and leadership of multiple international steering committees, teaching on several courses at UCT and spending significant amounts of time collecting his own data in the field.
-In recent years this has included surveying plastic pollution in some of the world's remotest oceans and shores in the Antarctic and Arctic and playing a leading role in the mouse eradication programmes on Gough Island and (imminently) Marion Island.
-Nonetheless, Peter is somehow able to ensure he begins most days at home on the Cape Peninsula with a surf in the ocean near his house or a survey of his long-term bird-monitoring plots on the local fynbos-covered mountain slopes.
-His colleagues would all love to know the secret to his phenomenal focus!
+Peter sustains this remarkable level of scientific productivity alongside his prolific popular science writing, membership and leadership of multiple international steering committees, teaching on several courses at UCT, and spending significant amounts of time collecting his own data in the field.
+In recent years this has included surveying plastic pollution in some of the world's remotest oceans and shores in the Antarctic and Arctic, and playing a leading role in the mouse eradication programmes on Gough Island and (imminently) Marion Island.
+Nonetheless, Peter is somehow able to ensure he begins most days at home on the Cape Peninsula with a surf below his house, or a survey of his long-term bird monitoring plots in the mountain fynbos above it.
+As his colleagues we would all love to know the secret to his phenomenal focus!

-His depth of knowledge and clarity of vision also make Peter a brilliant communicator of ornithology.
-His crisp writing, clear and pacy talks and superb photography are always inspiring.
-These qualities render him an insightful and exacting editor and he has mentored generations of students in raising their game as writers and presenters.
+Peter's depth of knowledge and clarity of vision also makes him a brilliant communicator of ornithology.
+His crisp writing, pacey talks and superb photography have inspired wide audiences.
+These qualities also make him an insightful and exacting editor, and he has mentored generations of students in raising their game as writers and presenters.

-Peter has supervised more than a hundred UCT MSc and PhD projects - a staggering number.
-His students have been inspired not only by his passion for birds and conservation, fearsome intellect, meticulous approach to science and deep knowledge of ornithology and ecology, but also by his sense of adventure and fun.
-A field trip with Peter always results not only in a better understanding of the world, but typically also in some excellent stories!
+Peter has supervised over a hundred UCT PhD and MSc projects - a staggering number.
+His students have been inspired not only by his passion for birds and conservation, fearsome intellect, meticulous approach to science, and deep knowledge of ornithology and ecology, but also by his sense of adventure and fun.
+A field trip with Peter always results in not only a better understanding of the world, but typically also some excellent stories!

-One of Peter's most enduring con- above Peter listening for Fynbos Buttontributions to African ornithology and conservation has been his founding leadership of the FitzPatrick Institute's MSc course in Conservation Biology, which he led for 22 years.
-This course has helped to train hundreds of African scientists, alongside hundreds from elsewhere in the world, and then launch their careers.
-Seeing its graduates provide expertise and leadership to conservation efforts throughout Africa and beyond has rightly given Peter great satisfaction.
+One of Peter's most enduring contributions to African ornithology and conservation has been his founding leadership of the FitzPatrick Institute's MSc course in Conservation Biology, which he ran for 22 years.
+This course has helped to train and launch the careers of hundreds of African scientists, alongside hundreds from elsewhere in the world.
+Seeing its graduates provide expertise and leadership to conservation efforts throughout Africa (and beyond) has rightly given Peter great satisfaction.

-His exceptional scientific achievements have been widely recognised.
-Peter is the first (and still the only) ornithologist to have received an A-rating from the National Research Foundation of South Africa, putting him in a select group of the country's best scientists who are regarded as world leaders in their field.
-He was awarded the Gilchrist Memorial Medal for his contributions to marine science and elected a Fellow of the Royal Society of South Africa.
-It is hard to think of auails in his local patch.
+Peter's exceptional scientific achievements have been widely recognised.
+Peter was the first (and is still the only) ornithologist to have received an A-rating from the National Research Foundation of South Africa, putting him in a small group the country's best scientists who are regarded as world leaders in their field.
+He was awarded the Gilchrist Memorial Medal for his contributions to marine science, and elected a Fellow of the Royal Society of South Africa.
+It is hard to think of anyone more deserving of BirdLife SA's Gill Memorial Medal.